hapytex/fishing/README.md

   - **`...`**: move to the root directory of the git repository, if that exists.

-## Emoji aliasses
+## Emoji aliases

-The following emoji aliasses can be used as commands:
+The following emoji aliases can be used as commands:

   - **`🚨`**: alias for `alarm`;
   - **`✝️`**: alias for `biblespeak`;